 Following the 2008 AWS auction, the initial years were rocky for most of the new entrants.
 A challenge to Wind's ownership was mounted by the CRTC in 2008/9 upon petition by Shaw and Telus; the Commission determined that Wind did not meet the foreign ownership criteria, creating uncertainty for the company's future (Klass, 2015, pp. 74-76).
 The CRTC's decision was overturned by the Conservative Cabinet in 2009, with the net effect being a major delay for the young wireless competitor.
 While this decision was also challenged, the issue became moot with a change to the legislated foreign ownership restrictions in 2012, which amounted to another prong in the Conservatives' campaign to increase the competitiveness of telecoms markets across the land.
-Wind was acquired by Shaw in 2016, and rebranded to 'Freedom Mobile'.
+Ironically, Wind was abandoned by its foreign backers before being acquired by western cableco Shaw in 2016, and rebranded to 'Freedom Mobile'.
 By the end of 2017, it had amassed a total of nearly 1.15 million subscribers (Shaw, 2017 Annual Report, p.
-7).
-Although the CRTC has yet to release data on wireless market share, we estimate that Freedom's market share (by subscribers) in its operating territory of BC, Alberta, and Ontario reached 5% in 2017.
+7), which we estimate to represent 5% of market share (by subscribers) in Freedom's operating territory of BC, Alberta, and Ontario at that time (see CRTC, CMR 2018, Table 6.6) (add the following link over "CMR 2018")...

-Similarly, Videotron surpassed the million-subscriber mark in 2017, ending the year with 1.02 million subscribers, although it offers service only in Quebec and the National Capital Region, in contrast to Freedom's footprint in (mostly urban) areas across BC, Alberta, and Ontario.
-Videotron has also struck network sharing agreements with Rogers in Québec, and in 2014 it purchased licenses for the desirable 700MHz spectrum in BC, Alberta, and Ontario, fueling speculation that the company was preparing for a national expansion.
+Videotron also surpassed the million-subscriber mark in 2017, ending the year with 1.02 million subscribers.
+It offers service only in Quebec and the National Capital Region.
+Videotron struck network sharing agreements with Rogers in Québec, and in 2014 it purchased licenses for the desirable 700MHz spectrum in BC, Alberta, and Ontario, fueling speculation that the company was preparing for a national expansion.
 That speculation was put to rest, however, when Videotron sold those spectrum licences to Freedom Mobile in June of 2017.
-Despite having forgone the potential to expand into the rest of Canada, Videotron's market share within its home province of Québec and the National Capital Region continues to rise, reaching 15% of the total mobile subscriber base in its operating areas in 2017, representing an estimated 13.1% of market share by revenue.
+Despite having shied away from national competition, Videotron's market share within its home province of Québec and the National Capital Region continues to rise, reaching 15% of the total mobile subscriber base in its operating areas in 2017, representing an estimated 13.1% of market share by revenue.
 This suggests that it has found a viable place in the wireless business, and that it has gained subscribers while offering lower rates than its established competitors.